jflex-de/jflex/tex/porting-and-parsers.md

 ### CUP version 0.10j and above

-Since CUP version 0.10j, this has been simplified greatly by the new CUP scanner interface `java_cup.runtime.Scanner`.
-JFlex lexers now implement this interface automatically when the `cupCupMode` switch is used.
+Since CUP version 0.10j, interfacing with JFlex has been simplified greatly by the new CUP scanner interface `java_cup.runtime.Scanner`.
+JFlex lexers now implement this interface automatically when the `%cup` switch is used.
 There are no special `parser code`, `init code` or `scan with` options any more that you have to provide in your CUP parser specification.
 You can just concentrate on your grammar.

 If your generated lexer has the class name `Scanner`, the parser is started from the main program like this: